synox/yahoo-weather/README.md

 > This library should be considered **alpha** tested software.
 It is not ready for use in production without testing and bugfixing.

-## Data
+## Weather data
-Currently the library loads the high and low temperature for today, including a short description.
+Currently the library loads the high and low temperature for today, including a short description. example:

-It can easily be extended, **please fork and send pull requests!**
+	{
+	 "high": "16",
+	 "low": "1",
+	 "text": "Mostly Cloudy"
+	}

-Here is a list of the possible descriptions: http://developer.yahoo.com/weather/#codes
+(Here is a list of the possible "text" values: http://developer.yahoo.com/weather/#codes )

 ### How to include other data?
+It can easily be extended, you can fork this project and send pull requests!

 1. open in your browser:  http://developer.yahoo.com/yql/console/?q=select%20item%20from%20weather.forecast%20where%20u%3D'c'%20and%20woeid%3D%20781788
 2. press ``Test``, enable "Tree View".
 3. read the output and choose wich data you need. e.g. atmosphere-humidity